 You’ll find variations of the recipe and some even include chunks of corn and kidney beans.
 Next time you find yourself in Malaysia, pick up a bowl from a street vendor.
 You’ll be hooked on it for the rest of your trip!

 – Samuel Jefferey, Nomadic Samuel , Twitter @

 Pozole, more commonly known as posole in the United States is a classic Mexican soup with hominy and either chicken, pork, or a mixture of both.
 What makes this dish so great is that you build it to your own taste as it’s served with sides of radishes, avocado, lime, onion, cilantro, and fried tortillas.
 It’s easy to make, get this simple pozole recipe here.

 – Ayngelina Brogan, Bacon is Magic, Twitter @Ayngelina

 I’ve always wanted to visit Morocco, but didn’t know much about its food options or if it had anything for vegetarians.
 One of my favorite discoveries was a popular Moroccan dish called Tagine.
 Tagine is a Berber stew cooked slowly in a special dome-shaped clay pot.
-The dome traps steam and return it to the stew.
+The dome traps steam and returns it to the stew.
 Tagine is often mixed with meat, such as lamb or chicken or – and this is my favorite part- just vegetables!

 I had my first tagine in Fes and ever after, I was hooked.
 It’s got a savory, smoky flavor with mild and musky spices.
-It is often served with couscous (like a Moroccan rice) and eaten with the hands.
+It is often served with couscous (like Moroccan rice) and eaten with the hands.
 It’s absolutely delicious!

 – Christine Ka’aloa, GRRRLTRAVELER, Twitter @grrrltraveler